 Asia/Tokyo

-5. Set the new timezone with timedatectl set-timezone plus the desired region.
+5. Apply the new timezone with timedatectl set-timezone and the selected region string.

 $ sudo timedatectl set-timezone Asia/Tokyo